eficode-academy/groovy-katas/first-steps/basic/README.md

 Store a number in a variable.

-Then, write some code that prints the number if it's lower than 10, and prints `"Whoa, that's too big!"` if it isn't.
+Then, write some code that prints `<number> is less than 10.
+Ok!` if it's lower than 10.
+If the number is 10 or higher, it prints `Whoa, <number> is too big!` instead.

 - Run `groovy exercise.groovy`
 - Q: Was the output as expected?
+- Q: How did you construct the result strings?
+Is there a shorter way of building them?
 - Q: What are some other ways to write such a conditional block?
 What are their up- and downsides?

 ## Looping